 Introduction to legal research and writing.
 The course will provide a comprehensive working knowledge of and an understanding of legal research materials and tools.
 The course covers the traditional and basic methods of legal research, sources of applicable statutory law and case law information including use of Shepard's Citations and the Lexis and Westlaw computerized legal search systems.
 Students will learn to develop research strategies.
 In addition, students will learn to write legal memoranda and briefs.
-(CSU) (Formerly LE-GAL 21)
+(CSU) (Formerly LEGAL 21)

-LEGL 122 (3 UNITS) CIVIL PROCEDURES AND FAMILY LAW 3 Hrs.
+LEGL 122 (3 UNITS) CIVIL PROC AND FAMILY LAW 3 Hrs.
 Lec

 Course consists of two Modules.
 The first is Civil Procedure and the second is Family Law.
 The Civil Procedure Module covers theory, concept, rules, types of evidence, proving Prima Facie Cases, rules governing witness testimony, federal and state court systems, procedure for the removal of State Courts Actions for transfer of the Federal Court System, initiation of Federal and State Court Actions, remedies available under Law and Equity.
 Alternative Dispute Resolution Methods, drafting and filing Complaints, Answers, Counterclaims, Pre-Trail Motions, and In-Court Trail Procedures.
-The Family Law module covers Elements of Marriage under the Law, Common Law marriage, relationships that can exist when one party enters into an invalid marriage, ante nuptial agreements, dissolution of marriage, childsupport rights, division of Community Property in Community and Non-Community Property States and the Uniform Child custody Jurisdiction Act.
-(CSU) (Formerly LEGAL 22) Course consists of two Modules.
-The first is Civil Procedure and the second is Family Law.
-The Civil Procedure Module covers theory, concept, rules, types of evidence, proving Prima Facie Cases, rules governing witness testimony, federal and state court systems, procedure for the removal of State Courts Actions for transfer of the Federal Court System, initiation of Federal and State Court Actions, remedies available under Law and Equity.
-Alternative Dispute Resolution Methods, drafting and filing Complaints, Answers, Counterclaims, Pre-Trail Motions, and In-Court Trail Procedures.
-The Family Law module covers Elements of Marriage under the Law, Common Law marriage, relationships that can exist when one party enters into an invalid marriage, ante nuptial agreements, dissolution of marriage, childsupport rights, division of Community Property in Community and Non-Community Property States and the Uniform Child custody Jurisdiction Act.
+The Family Law module covers Elements of Marriage under the Law, Common Law marriage, relationships that can exist when one party enters into an invalid marriage, ante nuptial agreements, dissolution of marriage, child-support rights, division of Community Property in Community and Non-Community Property States and the Uniform Child custody Jurisdiction Act.
 (CSU) (Formerly LEGAL 22)